 Temporary Instructional Designer

-Franklin University is seeking a temporary part-time Instructional Designer to support Franklin University Learning Solutions.
-In collaboration with faculty and content experts, the successful candidate will work 20-25 hours per week beginning in mid-January to apply instructional design methodology and utilize appropriate technology to develop and design curriculum.
-The assignment is currently slated to go through the end of July, 2015 and may be extended dependent upon the needs of the University.
+Franklin University is seeking a temporary, part-time Instructional Designer to support Franklin University Learning Solutions.
+In collaboration with faculty and content experts, the successful candidate will work 20-25 hours per week beginning in mid-late February to apply instructional design methodology and utilize appropriate technology to develop and design curriculum.
+The assignment is currently slated to go until the end of July, 2016 and may be extended dependent upon the needs of the University.
 The selected candidate will need to be onsite two days per week with the remainder of the work being accomplished remotely.

 Requirements include a Master’s Degree in Instructional Design, Instructional Technology, Training and Development, or related field; with a minimum of 2 years of experience developing curriculum, training, or technical documentation.

 • Application level understanding of instructional design, adult learning, teaching methods, and e-learning technologies

 • Demonstrated progression of challenging instructional design assignments

 • Excellent knowledge of issues related to e-Learning, distance learning, and learning technologies